-Fibrous dysplasia is a chronic disorder in which an abnormal development of fibrous tissue causes bones to expand.
+Fibrous dysplasia is a chronic problem in which scar-like tissue grows in place of normal bone.
 It often results in one or more, of the following:

 - Uneven growth of bones

 Any bone can be affected.
-More than one bone can be affected at any one time, and, when multiple bones are affected, it is not unusual for them to all be on one side of the body.
+More than one bone can be affected at any one time.
+When multiple bones are affected, it is not unusual for them to all be on one side of the body.
 However, fibrous dysplasia does not spread from one bone to another.
 The most commonly affected bones include the following:

 - Facial bones

 Some people develop hormonal problems and a condition called McCune-Albright syndrome.
-McCune-Albright syndrome, another form of fibrous dysplasia, includes different symptoms, such as early onset of puberty and skin spots, called café-au-lait spots.
+McCune-Albright syndrome is another form of fibrous dysplasia.
+It causes different symptoms, such as early onset of puberty and skin spots, called café-au-lait spots.

-Fibrous dysplasia usually occurs in children ages 3 to 15, but it sometimes is not diagnosed until adulthood.
+Fibrous dysplasia usually occurs in children ages 3 to 15.
+It is sometimes not diagnosed until adulthood.
 It is found equally in men and women.

 What causes fibrous dysplasia?

 The exact cause of fibrous dysplasia is not known.
-It is believed to be due to a chemical irregularity in a specific bone protein.
-This bone protein abnormality may be due to a gene mutation present at birth, although it is not known to be an inherited disorder.
+It is believed to be due to a chemical defect in a specific bone protein.
+This defect may be due to a gene mutation present at birth, although the condition is not known to be passed down in families.

 What are the symptoms of fibrous dysplasia?